Checkboxes

 Configure: select the dropdowns below to display the variety of options that checkboxes support.

-Example checkboxes
+Example checkboxes (required)

 Code